MicrosoftDocs/windows-itpro-docs/windows/privacy/required-diagnostic-events-fields-windows-11-22H2.md

 ### Microsoft.Windows.StoreAgent.Telemetry.EndSearchUpdatePackages

 This event is sent after searching for update packages to install.
-It is used to help keep Windows up-to-date and secure.
+It's used to help keep Windows up-to-date and secure.

 The following fields are available: